jafingerhut/funjible/README.md

 libraries, but with more extensive error-checking and/or documentation.

-* funjible.set is like clojure.set
+* `funjible.set` is functionally identical to `clojure.set`, except
+  its functions throw exceptions if you give them arguments of the wrong type.

 ## Usage